-» It is worth looking, if you have not already, at the example layout to see the guidelines each section of information is based on - or for other travel advice and site home head for www.travelindependent.info.
+» It is worth looking, if you have not already, at the example layout to see the guidelines each section of information is based on - or for other travel advice and sites head for travelindependent.info.
 Thanks to Piers Newberry for his excellent insights and information.
 Some of which you will find republishing below.

 What follows are only basis snap shot summaries.
 If you have decided these are some of the countries you want to visit and need more planning information then you are strongly recommended to complement what you find here with a planning guide.
 Trust us it will make life much easier.
 If you are set on going and need a guidebook or reading material please see a list of recommended guides/books here (go on have a look!).
 All guides/books can be viewed in more detail and click-through purchased with Amazon in the UK, US or Canada.
 Plus shopping through the site is a big thank you (if you have been helped out), to see why click here.

 Get your bearings... show/hide map of the region

 View Larger Map (external link)

 Travelling for the sake of travelling and seeing as

 much of this kaleidoscope of a world we all live in is about the